-Top 10 Questions to Ask a Prospective Divorce Attorney
+Top 10 Questions to Ask Before Hiring a Divorce Attorney

 When you're going through a divorce and looking for an attorney, remember that you don't have to hire the first attorney you meet.
 Choosing the right lawyer to guide you through your divorce is one of the most important divorce-related decisions you'll make.